narang99/oci_container_run_and_commit/README.md

 # basic RUN instruction implementation for rules_oci

 Blog: https://narang99.github.io/2025-03-20-bazel-docker-run/
+Note that the code is copied from `rules_docker` and patched with minor changes to make it work with `rules_oci`.

 If you want to use `container_run_and_commit` from `rules_docker` or the `RUN` instruction while using `rules_oci`, you can try using this implementation.
 Its a very simple implementation with the following constraints: